CA-ma/bmiCalcDeploy/README.md

 ## Building the application
 ### Goals
+The BMI Calculator application is designed to have a intuitive interface in which the user can input their height and weight, in either metric or imperial units, and the app returns their BMI.

 ### Setup the app on your terminal
 To locally run or test this application, fork this repository to your github account and clone to a local workspace.
 The following instructions (for Mac OS terminal) will configure your local workspace with the necessary package manager and packages.
 You can refer to the e2e Training Wheels installation [here](https://www.npmjs.com/package/e2e_training_wheels#installation).